Step 1: Planning the rain gutter replacement project

 Flashing protects your fascia and soffit from water damage

-Prevent water from running behind your gutters by installing a metal gutter apron flashing under the shingles and over the back edge of the gutter (Photo 11).
+With gutter replacement, you can prevent water from running behind your gutters by installing a metal gutter apron flashing under the shingles and over the back edge of the gutter (Photo 11).
 If your home center or hardware store doesn’t sell prebent flashing, ask an aluminum siding contractor or local sheet metal fabricator to bend some for you.
 Ideally the flashing should be slid under both the shingles and the roofing paper or ice and water barrier.
 If this isn’t possible because the ice and water barrier is stuck to the sheathing, or there are too many nails and staples along the edge of the roofing paper, then just slip the flashing under the shingles (Photo 11).
 If the flashing you’re using is too short to reach down over the back edge of the gutter, slip an additional strip of sheet metal flashing under the bent flashing and over the gutters.

-Install hidden hangers
+Install hidden gutter hangers

 With the gutters screwed to the fascia, it’s a simple job to install the hidden gutter hangers (Photo 12).
 Install hangers every 2 ft. to support the gutters and strengthen the front edge.
 The hangers are designed to slip over the back edge of the gutter, but since we’ve covered this edge with flashing, just hold them level and drive the screws through the flashing and gutter back into the fascia.
 The large screws included with the hangers we used are a little tricky to get started, especially through steel gutters and flashing.
 Spin them at high speed without applying much pressure until the screw tip bites into the metal.
 Then lean on the drill and drive them into the fascia.